Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Felipe Serrano for his helpful feedback on an early version of this article.
-We would also like to thank Joey Huchette, Mohit Tawarmalani, and Calvin Tsay for their valuable comments.
+We would like to thank Felipe Serrano and Juan Pablo Vielma for their helpful feedback on an early version of this article, as well as Joey Huchette, Mohit Tawarmalani, and Calvin Tsay for their valuable comments.
+We would also like to thank the two anonymous reviewers for their feedback.
+P. Carrasco and G. Muñoz were supported by the National Research and Development Agency of Chile (ANID) through the Fondecyt Grant 1231522.